 "The Farm" in Hubbard, OR

 By 1982, Jack built greenhouses behind the Woodburn store.
 In 1993, the greenhouse operations expanded to “the Farm” in Hubbard.
 Jack phased produce out of the business in 1995 and expanded growing operations at the farm.
 The Gresham property was purchased in 1999, which includes several greenhouses.
 Later, in 2003, a production nursery was added outside Mt.
 Angel to grow trees and larger shrubs.
-In addition to its three growing locations, which are nationally-recognized for quality production and plant diversity, Al’s also runs three retail stores.
+In addition to its three growing locations, which are nationally-recognized for quality production and plant diversity, Al’s also runs four retail stores.

 In 2004, the Gresham store opened with 13,000 sq. ft. of retail space in front of four acres of growing greenhouses.
 Al's Garden Center opened the Sherwood store in 2005, a 10.5-acre state-of-the-art garden center filled with annuals, perennials, nursery stock, fountains, pottery, garden supplies, a high-end gift department, and a wine/coffee café.